-Grand-Baie is somewhere between an immature village and a grown-up town.
+Grand Baie (from its original French name but “Grand Bay” is generally accepted), is somewhere between an immature village and a grown-up town.
 Its name conceptualises a mother-like protection; a haven harbouring sailors from around the world as well as an important expat. community.

 When smaller and younger, Grand-Baie was a set of 4 distinct quarters.
 The Hindus were on the East end, the Muslims at the South, the Creole quarter was in-between those two at the actual centre, while the Tamils were at the Western edge, towards Pointe-aux-Canonniers.

-Although fairly recent, its sun-drenched, lazy early days are definitely part of the past; Grand-Baie grew too fast, just like a young adult realising that childhood is way behind.
+Although fairly recent, its sun-drenched, lazy early days are definitely part of the past; Grand Baie grew too fast, just like a young adult realising that childhood is way behind.
 An indolence lost for ever, in the name of an intrepid adolescence, for the sake of business.

-Grand-Baie is a real melting-pot; saucy and spicy.
+Grand Baie is a real melting-pot; saucy and spicy.
 Abused, it is hosting the highest concentration of shops, shopping malls, restaurants, bars and clubs.
 Add to the recipe even more stalls, immobile caravans and food outlets on “tricycles” appreciated by the locals and tourists alike.

 The neighbouring lagoons and beaches are among the most beautiful of the island, their different shades of Blues “cherried” by the islets in the open sea.
 This beauty is best discovered while walking along the beaches.
 Being mostly private, they are accessible only at specific points.